demo-repositories/schwab-poc/next/README.md

 #### Directories inside /components/

 Most components have their own .tsx file, but any component that's _addressable_ has a directory with several files inside of it to handle rendering the UI but also handle the server/client relationship for data fetching and preview.

+There's also a few logical groupings such as /pages and /layout, and /ui which is explained below.

 #### components/ui